-7. Optional - If there are any other initiatives undertaken by your agency to ensure that the presumption of openness is being applied, please describe them here.
+6. Optional - If there are any other initiatives undertaken by your agency to ensure that the presumption of openness is being applied, please describe them here.

-In 2023, the Department continued its "release to one, release to all" policy of posting released documents to its FOIA Virtual Reading Room.
-In September 2023, the Department began releasing declassified cables from 1997 to its Virtual Reading Room that had been reviewed with the assistance of a machine learning technology.
+In 2024, the Department continued its "release to one, release to all" policy of posting released documents to its FOIA Library.
+In August 2024, the Department began posting to its FOIA Library documents that were released under the FOIA between 1979 and 1996, which were previously available only on microfiche.
+These newly digitized documents can now be accessed by the public via U.S. Department of State Microfiche Documents webpage.
+The Department also continued to release declassified cables from 1997 to its FOIA Library that had been reviewed with the assistance of a machine learning technology.
 The Department will continue to post declassified cables online in advance of any public request as part of its monthly "release to one, release to all" FOIA posting.